-This is presented in the Annual Governance Statement 2020 that accompanies the Group and PCC Statement of Accounts.
+This is presented in the Annual Governance Statement 2020/21 that accompanies the Group and PCC Statement of Accounts.
 A copy is available on the PCC's website at www.suffolk-pcc.gov.uk.

-6. Coronavirus Pandemic
+6. Covid-19 Pandemic

-On 18 March 2020, Suffolk and Norfolk Constabularies implemented a joint response to the coronavirus pandemic setting up a dedicated command structure under the operation name 'Operation Response20'.
-The pandemic required significant adjustments to policing due to the introduction of and requirement to police the coronavirus regulations; the changing behaviours of the public; changes in crime; and the need to enhance the protection of police officers and police staff and maintain service continuity.
-The impact on the Constabulary in 2019/20 and assessment for 2020/21 is provided below.
+On 18 March 2020, Suffolk and Norfolk Constabularies implemented a joint response to the coronavirus pandemic setting up a dedicated command structure under the operation name 'Operation Response 20'.
+The pandemic required significant adjustments to policing due to the introduction and requirement to police the coronavirus regulations; the changing behaviours of the public; changes in crime; and the need to enhance the protection of police officers and police staff and maintain service continuity.
+The impact on the Constabulary in 2020/21 is provided below.